tanu31195/mongodb-helloworld/2/2_Basics _and_CRUD.md

 # Section 2: Understanding the Basics & CRUD Operations

 - Database can have multiple collections, collections can have documents
-- Databases, collections and documents are created implicitly when we are storing data(created on demand)
+- Databases, collections and documents are created implicitly when we are storing data(created on demand/ lazily when a document is inserted)

         admin   0.000GB -> Users and roles
         config  0.000GB -> Configurations